-Finding: The subject parcel is within the boundaries of Vale Oregon Irrigation District and has 3.1 ac of water rights.
-Both sites of the proposed BRH partitions do not currently, nor has historically had water rights, per letter from Vale Oregon Irrigation District.
+Finding: The subject parcel is within Owyhee Irrigation District and has 49 acres of water rights.
+The site of the proposed BRH partition does not currently, nor has historically had water rights, per letter from Owyhee Irrigation District.
 (Exhibit 3).